Computer Science M.S.

 • 4 CS 702 credits—minimum

-• Students must hold a 3.0 cumulative GPA
+• You must hold a 3.0 cumulative GPA

-• Any undergraduate coursework assigned to the student to make up for undergraduate deficiencies at the time of admission may not be used toward the student’s degree.
+• Any undergraduate coursework assigned to make up for undergraduate deficiencies at the time of admission may not be used toward your degree.

 Questions?